-You were involved in a car accident due to the other driver's fault, and now you're faced with multiple medical bills, lost wages, and other expenses as a result of the accident.
+You were involved in a car accident due to the other driver's fault, and now you're facing medical bills, lost wages, and other expenses as a result of the accident.
 Whether your injuries are minor or severe, you may be able to recover damages for your injuries from an insurance company by sending an effective demand letter.

 Prior to Drafting a Demand Letter

-Before you start writing a demand letter, you should gather information to sort out the important facts and arguments to include in your letter.
-Refer to your notes, police reports, and any other relevant records to state the facts accurately and incorporate your strongest arguments.
-Prepare to explain the incident, describe your injuries and damages, and request a specific payment amount.
+Before you start writing a demand letter, you should gather information to sort out the important facts and arguments to include in that letter.
+Refer to your notes, to police reports, and to any other relevant records so you can state the facts accurately, incorporating your strongest arguments.
+Prepare to explain the incident in detail, describe your injuries and damages, and request a specific payment amount.

 What to Include in Your Demand Letter

 Below, you'll find descriptions of important elements to include in your demand letter.

 Even if the insurance company is aware of the circumstances, you should still restate the facts surrounding your accident.
 This is important because you will be able to deliver your side of the story.
 You should keep it simple and stick only to the facts.
 Do not exaggerate or use inflammatory language by injecting your emotions into the description.

 Explain why the car accident was the other party's fault and how your injuries and damages resulted from the accident the other party caused.
 You should back up your statement with police reports, accident photos, witness statements, and any other evidence you may have.